 You will have two opportunities to select courses and finalize your schedule each term:

-During the law school early preference period prior to each term (October for the Spring Term and June for the Fall Term), you will bid for limited enrollment and experiential courses and put in your preferences for open enrollment and permission of instructor courses.
+During pre-registration prior to each term (October for the Spring Term and June for the Fall Term), you will submit limited enrollment and experiential course selections and put in your preferences for open enrollment and permission of instructor courses.
 You will also submit any required materials.
-Early preference course selections will be made via YLS:Courses.
+Pre-registration takes place on YLS:Courses.
 No late bids or changes will be permitted.

-During the open add/drop period, occurring the first week of each term, you may adjust your non-limited enrollment courses in Yale Hub.
+During the add/drop period the first week of each term, you may adjust your non-limited enrollment courses in Yale Hub.

 You must be enrolled in 12-16 units by the end of the add/drop period for each term (even though the computer may allocate you up to 20 units!).